love-irish/duolingo/duolingo.md

 # Duolingo
-> An overview of Duolingo's Irish curriculum
+> 🗺🦉🗣  A map to navigate Duolingo's Irish curriculum

 ## Table of Contents
 - Basic 1